Conte-Ecology/nasaProjections/README.md

 projected period.

 Climate NetCDF files are aggregated by model/scenario, creating a single CSV containing all climate variables over the entire time series.
-Users of this data should be aware of the distinction between "historical" and projected data described in the previous section.
-The CSV is then loaded into the PostgreSQL database as a new table.
+Currently there are 21 total climate/scenario combinations processed.
+Each CSV is then loaded into the PostgreSQL database as a new table named for the model.
 Each table has 5 columns:
 - cellid - The unique climate grid cell ID
 - date - The date associated with climate record
 - pr - Daily precipition (mm)